How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 Drivers at UPS are sort of the rock stars of the union.
 It's all union and seniority so if you are a full time driver, it means you have been lifting boxes for at least 5 years, sometimes more, depending on the hub you are working out of.

 Also, drivers tend to have a high retention because the more senior you are the better the route you can bid for.
-Some drivers have probably been driving their routes for many years and "know better than an
+Some drivers have probably been driving their routes for many years and "know better than any damn computer" how to drive their route.

+I did drive for UPS, but only as a reserve "Saturday Air" driver.
+My normal role there was as a loader on the night shift.

+Even still, I was subjected to many "time studies" and procedural training in order to maximize efficiency.
+Example: I was taught to start with the left leg when entering the vehicle, left hand on the door frame or guide rail, right hand holding vehicle key.
+Swing yourself into the driver's seat, check your mirrors, right foot on brake, left foot release parking brake, right hand turns the ignition while left hand grabs the seat belt and fastens it.
+All said and done, the time it takes from the moment you put your left foot on the step to the time you are pulling out should be no more than 8 seconds.

 Re: (Score:2)